mausimag/pgflake/README.md

 ## PostgreSQL Snowflake Extension

-A snowflake algorithm implemented as Postgres Extension.
-It uses time as first component and remain sortable.
-Ids are 64-bits, half the size of a UUID.
+A snowflake algorithm implemented as a Postgres Extension.
+It uses time as the first component and remains sortable.
+IDs are 64 bits, half the size of a UUID.

 ### Solution

-ID is composed of:
+The ID is composed of:

-  - time - 41 bits (millisecond precision w/ a custom epoch gives us 69 years)
+- Time - 41 bits (millisecond precision with a custom epoch gives us 69 years)
-  - instance id - 10 bits - gives us up to 1024 postgres instances
+- Instance ID - 10 bits - gives us up to 1024 postgres instances
-  - sequence number - 12 bits - rolls over every 4096 per machine (with protection to avoid rollover in the same ms)
+- Sequence number - 12 bits - rolls over every 4096 per machine (with protection to avoid rollover in the same ms)

 ### System Clock Dependency

 You should use NTP to keep your system clock accurate.
-It protects from non-monotonic clocks, i.e. clocks that run backwards.
+It protects from non-monotonic clocks, i.e., clocks that run backwards.

-## Building from source
+## Building from Source

-- A standard PostgreSQL 12 or 11.4+ installation with development environment (header files) (e.g., `postgresql-server-dev-11 `package
-for Linux, Postgres.app for MacOS)
+- A standard PostgreSQL 12 or 11.4+ installation with a development environment (header files) (e.g., `postgresql-server-dev-11` package for Linux, Postgres.app for MacOS)
-- C compiler (e.g., gcc or clang)
+- C compiler (e.g., GCC or Clang)

 ```bash
 git clone https://github.com/mausimag/pgflake.git